coq/platform/README_macOS.md

   - Earlier OS variants: Try if `xcode-select --install` works.
     In case this does not work, first install "XCode Developer Tools" from the App store (might take 1 hour) and try again.
 - If you have neither Homebrew nor MacPorts installed, read the section [Homebrew and MacPorts](#homebrew-and-macports) below.
-- If you have Homebrew installed, read the section [Homebrew issues and work arounds](#homebrew-issues-and-work-arounds) below.
+- If you have Homebrew installed, read the section [Homebrew issues and workarounds](#homebrew-issues-and-workarounds) below.
 - Get the coq platform scripts via either of these methods
   - `git clone --branch v8.12.1.0 https://github.com/coq/platform.git`
   - download and extract `https://github.com/coq/platform/archive/v8.12.1.0.zip`